REVIEW

 complex connotations of social and cultural aspects of realities as chronicled by

-copiously referenced with bibliographical data covering twelve pages
+copiously referenced with bibliographical data covering twelve pages.
+The book

 is closed with an enviable curriculum vitae of the famous Bruce Onobrakpeya; the